Codindex/mini-metrics/frontend/README.md

-To check wether the credentials have been well configured run the command `helm get manifest mycluster` Create a new user named "Api" in the MySQL cluster called mycluster Grant this new user the right privileges to access and manipulate the db
+To check wether the credentials have been well configured run the command `helm get manifest mycluster` Create a new user named "Api" in the MySQL cluster called mycluster Grant this new user the right privileges to access and manipulate the db Create a secret url and eploy it on kubernetees